knighthawk0811/dav-84-us-hugo/content/post/2026-07-27-Meeting-date-changed.md

 tags: ["featured"]
 ---

-We would like to inform all members that the date for our August meeting has been moved to August 14th.
+We would like to inform all members that the date for our August meeting has been **moved to August 14th**.

 This change applies only to the August meeting and does not affect any other scheduled gatherings.